Skip to main content

 Application Deadline: N/A

-Held for one week primarily at CU Denver in the College of Architecture and Planning, Architecture in the City is a noncredit, interdisciplinary program for entering sophomore, junior, and senior high schoolers.
+Held for one week primarily at UC Denver in the College of Architecture and Planning, Architecture in the City is a noncredit, interdisciplinary program for students entering their sophomore, junior, and senior years of high school.
 Students will get hands-on experience in model building and drawing techniques through a design-build project which will enhance their broader understanding of architecture, urban design, and urban planning.

 3. Denver Writing Project Young Writers Camps